 Tubing here on summer weekends is so popular that the park has developed a system to handle the crowds and avoid degrading the river’s beauty, so it pays to read up on what to expect.

 Here’s a Florida Rambler story on tubing the Ichetucknee and what you need to know.

 Camping and cabins: There is no camping in Ichetucknee, but O’Leno State Park in High Springs, 12 miles away, was ranked as one of the 100 best campgrounds by Reserve America.
 The park also has cabins available for rent September through April.
 Read more about O’Leno SP.

 Just outside the park, a private campground, Ichetucknee Family Canoe and Cabins offers camping sites and rustic cabins.

-A half hour from the Ichetucknee is White Springs and the launch site for another gorgeous spring-fed kayaking spot.
+A half hour from the Ichetucknee is High Springs and the launch site for another gorgeous spring-fed kayaking spot.
 Here’s a Florida Rambler guide to the Santa Fe River.

 An hour away from Ichetucknee are two state parks with cabins and camping that are a great base for exploring the springs of northwest Florida.
 Here’s a Florida Rambler story on staying on the Suwanee River in Lafayette Blue Springs State Park or Suwanee River State Park.

 Ichetucknee Springs State Park